AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2024-12-0.md

 ## Baseline

-- Editing and then Saving a Baseline on a Cloud setup timesout after 1 minute if the Baseline has large number of topics or maps.
+- Editing and then saving a baseline on a cloud setup timesout after 1 minute if the baseline has large number of topics or maps.
 (19558)

 ## Translation

-- Map translation using Baseline becomes slow and eventually fails to load the list of all the associated topics and maps files.
+- Map translation using baseline becomes slow and eventually fails to load the list of all the associated topics and maps files.
 (19733)